 AmpleSound Percussion Cloudrum.
 Download.

-While the rest of the titles in this round-up mostly concentrate on full orchestras – bar the Versilian piano – this is more of an out-there Steel Tongue percussion plug-in, but it has such a lovely, delicate and acoustic sound, we just had to fit it in this round-up.
+While the rest of the titles in this round-up mostly concentrate on full orchestras – bar the Versilian piano – this is more of an out-there steel drum instrument plug-in, but it has such a lovely, delicate and acoustic sound, we just had to fit it in this round-up.
 It’s a 700MB download – but well worth your time – and AmpleSound also makes fantastic guitar plug-ins, including a couple of great free acoustics that we have included in previous roundups.
 More info here.

 DSK Music Overture.
 Download.